 You may or may not know that there are many legends and myths concerning the wise men.
 We’ve all heard the song sung at Christmas about them: “We three kings from orient are.
 Bearing gifts we traverse afar.”
 We see them show up in ceramic Nativity scenes.
-There was even a video game about them!
+There was even a video game

 As far back as Tertullian (so probably around A.D.
 200), we got the tradition that these men are kings.
 This probably came from Old Testament passages like Psalm 68:29 and Isaiah 49:7, which told of kings coming to worship the Messiah.

 Furthermore, Church tradition tells us that these “kings” had names: Belthasar, Melchior, and Gasper.
 There is a cathedral in Cologne, Germany that even claims to house the skulls of these men!
 This tradition tells us that these three men came from three different areas: Arabia, Persia, and India, respectively.

 Because of Nativity scenes that show the visiting magi, some also assume that they showed up on the same night the shepherds did, paying homage to the newborn babe in the manger.